Costinbc/tweet-to-reel-worker/README.md

 Runpod worker for tweet-to-reel \
-Using FFMPEG to create the videos
+Using FFMPEG on CUDA threads to create the videos